Condensed mathematics

 Condensed mathematics is a theory developed by Dustin Clausen and Peter Scholze which replaces a topological space by a certain sheaf of sets, in order to solve some technical problems of doing homological algebra on topological groups.

+Essentially the same notion was also introduced by Barwick and Haine under the name pyknotic set.

-According to some, the theory aims to unify various mathematical subfields, including topology, complex geometry, and algebraic geometry.
+The theory aims to unify various mathematical subfields, including topology, complex geometry, and algebraic geometry.
 In particular, Kiran Kedlaya described condensed mathematics as "technology for doing commutative algebra over topological rings."

 Idea

 The fundamental idea in the development of the theory is given by replacing topological spaces by condensed sets, defined below.
 The category of condensed sets, as well as related categories such as that of condensed abelian groups, are much better behaved than the category of topological spaces.
 In particular, unlike the category of topological abelian groups, the category of condensed abelian groups is an abelian category, which allows for the use of tools from homological algebra in the study of those structures.

 The framework of condensed mathematics turns out to be general enough that, by considering various "spaces" with sheaves valued in condensed algebras, one might expect to be able to incorporate algebraic geometry, p-adic analytic geometry and complex analytic geometry.